gmcmacran/glm_notes/README.md

 Regressions Analysis by Montgomery, Peck and Vining.

 Then a glm model with gaussian family is trained.
-Equality between R’s influence.measure’s calculations on the two models is confirmed.
-This function can be used across all glm families so I have a simple, consistent, and easy way of assessing fit across all types of generalized linear models.
+Equality between R’s influence.measure’s calculations is confirmed.
+Influence.measure() can be used across all glm families so I have a simple, consistent, and easy way of assessing fit across all types of generalized linear models.

-## GLM Exponential Forms.qmd

-In deriving the generalized linear model, the fist step is algebraically manipulating a pdf or pmf to its exponential form.
-Then defining a set of functions.
-Finding resources that clearly state these functions for all distributions is difficult.
-Inverse Gaussian is almost always completely skipped.

-This document states all the pieces and is largely based on Generalized Linear Models and Extensions by Hardin and Hilbe.